-Programs are held at the following elementary schools: Bevis, Colerain, Monfort
+Programs are held at the following elementary schools: Colerain, Monfort

-Heights, Pleasant Run, Struble, Taylor, Weigel, and Welch. ** Students at St. John Dry Ridge may attend Taylor, St. James White Oak may attend Weigel, St. Ignatius may attend Monfort Heights.
+Heights, North Dearborn, Pleasant Run, St. John's Harrison, Struble, Taylor, Weigel, and Welch. ** Students at St. John Dry Ridge may attend Taylor, St. James White Oak may attend Weigel, St. Ignatius may attend Monfort Heights.
 Parents must arrange transportation with the Northwest Transportation office.

 ** Parents for St. John, St. James and St. I’s must contact NWLSD for Bus Transportation

 6:30 a.m. - 8:10 a.m., 2:55 p.m. -6 p.m.